doni404/translatorpad-ai-electron/credentials/README.md

-# Google Cloud Credentials Setup for G-Pad AI
+# Google Cloud Credentials Setup for TransPad AI

-To use G-Pad AI's text extraction and translation features, you need to set up Google Cloud API credentials.
+To use TransPad AI's text extraction and translation features, you need to set up Google Cloud API credentials.

 ## Step 1: Create a Google Cloud Project